sangvo2004dev/HoiTroWebsite/Areas/Admin/Content/assets/extensions/@icon/dripicons/README.md

 ### SVG icons -- when you need just a few icons in your project

 1 .
 If you want to use just a few icons.
-Find the icons you need in "icons" folder.
+Find the icons you need in "icons" imagePath.
 Then use them as regular images:

 ```
 <img height="32" width="32" src="@icon/dripicons/icons/alarm.svg" />